hed-standard/hed-specification/docs/source/Appendix_A.md

 * - [`deprecatedFrom`](#a144-deprecatedfrom)
   - element
   - string
-  - The schema version number when this element was first deprecated.
-The value of the attribute is the latest schema version in which the element appeared in undeprecated form.
+  - The latest schema version in which the element was not deprecated.
 * - [`extensionAllowed`](#a145-extensionallowed)
   - node
   - boolean